tigoe/DataloggingExamples/docs/wifi-datalogger.md

 * To be comfortable programming Arduinos
 * A WiFi-connected Arduino like the Nano 33 IoT, MKR 1010, or MKR1000.
 * A simple input sensor (pushbutton or knob is fine)
-* To be comfortable with programming in JavaScript, as I'll be introducing some [node.js](https://nodejs.org)
+* To be comfortable with programming in JavaScript in some [node.js](https://nodejs.org)
 * a free [Glitch.com](https://www.glitch.com) account

 Background material you might want to review beforehand: